The Reality of Developer Tool Adoption

 Tools That Don't Last (and Why)

-Many AI tools fade because they:
+Many AI tools fade because they:- Require perfect prompts

 - Demand complete context